seanbell/opensurfaces-segmentation-ui/README.md

 file.

-The javascript for the tool is compiled from coffeescript files by `django-compressor` and accessed by the user at a url of the form `/static/cache/js/*.js`.
+The javascript for the tool is compiled from coffeescript files by `django-compressor` and accessed by the client at a url of the form `/static/cache/js/*.js`.
 You can instead compile the coffeescript files into a single javascript file to get rid of this dependency.
 To do this, run these
 commands: